 Before joining the Princeton faculty in 2004-5, Jennifer taught at Harvard and the University of Michigan.
 Her current research focuses on the political economy of institutional reform, government accountability, and service delivery.
 She also remains interested in constitution writing, constitutional design, and fair dealing—topics of earlier research.
 She is author of Building the Rule of Law (W. W. Norton), a study of courts and law in Africa, and she has published articles on a variety of topics in Democratization, Comparative Politics, Comparative Political Studies, Journal of Development Studies, The William & Mary Law Review, Daedalus, the American Journal of International Law, and other publications.
 She is completing work on a book about making government work in challenging settings, drawing on experiences in Africa, Asia, and parts of Latin America.

 Jim Golder is a graduate of Rider University, where he earned a bachelor's degree in business administration.
 He joined Princeton in 1998 working in the Woodrow Wilson School Finance Office.
-Before that, he worked in the Woodrow Wilson School as the grants manager.
 As ISS production specialist, he is responsible for logistical planning and data management associated with the oral history program, as well as budget and finance for the program.

 Doug Hulette is a veteran of The Wall Street Journal copy desk, where he edited articles for the Asian and European editions as well as the U.S. publication.
 Besides newspapers, he also worked on wire services and websites for Dow Jones and other organizations.
 He holds a master's degree in journalism from Syracuse University and a bachelor's in English.